The hike to Lone Pine Lake in the Eastern Sierra is an exhilarating adventure that offers breathtaking scenery at every turn. 😍

 Begin hiking from the trailhead underneath a wooden arch that has helpful and informative posters attached.

-Creek Crossings & Switchbacks
+Creek Crossings and Switchbacks

 You will cross over a small stream known as Carillon Creek.